 This is the capstone seminar for the program designed to address students' professional development.
 The course will integrate individual students' experiences and give further consideration to topical issues in the European Union.
 It seeks to build students' professional networks and to aid their transition into the professional realm.
 Course work includes speakers, roundtable discussions, research colloquia and study tours.

 Graduate Psychology

-Phone: 540-568-6439 Website: www.psyc.jmu.edu/gradpsyc
+Phone: 540-568-6439

 Dr. Robin Anderson

 Assessment and Measurement Graduate Program Director

 Dr. Deborah Bandalos